deviant art

 The old woman reached into the embroidered bag she carried over her shoulder and pulled out a peach and took a bite.
 She smacked her lips in delight, and in seconds the peach disappeared into her mouth.

 All at once, she straightened, her back seemingly as strong as a tree.
 With a yell, she kicked, her silver slipper floating in the air like a hummingbird, and then, just as suddenly it dropped to the ground.
 The old woman vaulted forward with her staff and flipped through the air, landing directly in the front of the demon.
-She grinned and curtsied.
+She grinned and flourished her staff.

 The demon was dumbfounded.
 The peaches must be potent indeed!
 All thoughts of fear and caution fled from his mind.
 All he could think about was a feast of magical peaches.